Skip to main content

 Between 10am and 12noon, visitors of all abilities are invited to experience our accessible, Bird Island trail.
 Docents with scopes, binoculars, marine mammal pelts and information will be stationed along the trail for all to go at their own pace.
 As well as enjoying our beautiful, flat coastal trail, sea lions, harbor seals, sea otters and migrating whales may be seen!

 Take this docent led walk through the beautiful Cypress Grove focusing on the best photo spots and the diversity of life in Point Lobos.
-We will talk about the plants, trees, marine mammals, sea life, birds, geology and cultural history of our State Natural Reserve that is described as the “…greatest meeting between land and water.”
-The walk is mostly level with some stairs and a few rocky places to traverse.
+We will talk about the plants, trees, marine mammals, sea life, birds, geology and cultural history of our State Natural Reserve that is described as the “…greatest meeting between land and sea.”
+The walk is mostly level with some stairs and a few rocky uneven places to traverse.
 Come join us!